-A second site LILW site is the Northwest China LILW Disposal Site, located in Gansu province in the northwest of China.
-It is believed that the LLW from the current CGNPC plants goes to the Beilong facility, while CNNC ships its LLW from the Qinshan Phase I, II, III NPPs and the Lanzhou nuclear complex to the Gansu disposal facility.
+A second LILW site is the Northwest China LILW Disposal Site, located in Gansu province in the northwest of China.
+It is believed that the LLW from the current CGNPC plants goes to the Beilong facility, while CNNC ships its LLW from the Qinshan Phase I, II, and III NPPs and the Lanzhou nuclear complex to the Gansu disposal facility.
 Besides these two facilities, China has plans to build another three facilities to accommodate LILW waste in East, North, and Northeast China over the next 10 years.
-The Chinese government has not yet, however, finalized the locations for these facilities.
+Although the two sites can accommodate the current LILW generation, with the 2020 goal of an installed capacity of 58 GWe, two LILW sites obviously are not sufficient to host future all of the future LILW that the nuclear fleet will produce.
+The Chinese government has not yet, however, finalized the locations for the additional facilities needed.
+Siting of LILW plants is not easy due to local hesitation and resistance.
+In addition, the management structure of LILW plants also is wrangling topic of contention.
+Usually, CNNC has a whole fuel cycle management system and takes care of waste management and construction of LILW plants.
+As nuclear utility companies such as CGNPC have also provided funds used to build LILW plants, however, they are seeking roles in the management of the facilities.
+As a result, there is an ongoing disagreement and negotiation between CNNC and CGNPC over the ownership of LILW plants.